-- Subject co-ordinators and teaching teams are responsible for reviewing submitted assessments to detect instances of poor academic scholarship or academic misconduct. - The subject co-ordinator must determine in the first instance if the alleged action is poor academic scholarship or academic misconduct. - The Manager Higher Education is responsible for approving corrective measures to be applied to instances of poor academic scholarship and academic misconduct. - A student who wishes to appeal an imposed corrective measures can do so to the Academic Progress Committee and seek the opportunity to attend a meeting and present their case - The student retains the right to appeal any decision by accessing the Student Academic and Non-Academic Grievance Complaints Policy to appeal the outcome of academic misconduct findings.
+- Subject co-ordinators and teaching teams are responsible for reviewing submitted assessments to detect instances of poor academic scholarship or academic misconduct. - The subject co-ordinator must determine in the first instance if the alleged action is poor academic scholarship or academic misconduct. - The Manager Higher Education is responsible for approving corrective measures to be applied to instances of poor academic scholarship and academic misconduct.

+- A student who wishes to appeal imposed corrective measures can do so to the Academic Progress Committee (APC) and seek the opportunity to attend a meeting and present their case. - The student retains the right to appeal any decision by accessing the Student Complaints, Grievances and Appeals Policy to appeal the outcome of academic misconduct findings.